microsoft/hi-ml/docs/source/software_design_overview.md

 - The code will be reviewed by at least 2 engineers.
 Both need to provide their explicit approval before the proposed change can be integrated in the "main" branch.
 - All unit and integration tests will start.
 - All automatic code checks will start.
-These checks will verify
+These checks will verify the following:

   - Consistency with static typing rules.
   - Ensure that no passwords or other types of credentials are revealed.